r-forge/coin/pkg/smirnov/README.txt

  - remove C_pSmirnov2x from stats/src/ks.c (only covers the unconditional
    case and is only marginally faster compared to psmirnov())
- - add psmirnov() to stats/R/ks.R
+ - add psmirnov() to stats/R/ks.R (the original APL code is contained as comment and it would be good to keep this piece of code because the original source in the diploma thesis is almost impossible to obtain).
- - replace ks.test() in stats/R/ks.R
+ - replace ks.test() in stats/R/ks.R after removing ::: (2x)
  - replace manual page stats/man/ks.test.Rd